The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Abstract

 \section{Abstract}

-In 2010, Duminil-Copin and Smirnov proved a long-standing conjecture of Nienhuis, made in 1982, that the growth constant of self-avoiding walks on the hexagonal (a.k.a honeycomb) lattice is $\mu=\sqrt{2+\sqrt{2}}.$ A key identity used in that proof was later generalised by Smirnov so as to apply to a general $O(n)$ loop model with $n\in [-2,2]$ (the case $n=0$ corresponding to \saws).
+In 2010, Duminil-Copin and Smirnov proved a long-standing conjecture of Nienhuis, made in 1982, that the growth constant of self-avoiding walks on the hexagonal ({a.k.a.} honeycomb) lattice is $\mu=\sqrt{2+\sqrt{2}}.$ A key identity used in that proof was later generalised by Smirnov so as to apply to a general $O(n)$ loop model with $n\in [-2,2]$ (the case $n=0$ corresponding to \saws).

-We modify this model by restricting to a half-plane and introducing a fugacity associated with boundary sites (also called \emm surface, sites) and obtain a generalisation of Smirnov's identity.
-The value of the \emph{critical} surface fugacity was conjectured by Batchelor and Yung in 1995.
-This value also plays a crucial role in our identity, which thus provides an independent prediction for it.
+We modify this model by restricting to a half-plane and introducing a surface fugacity $y$ associated with boundary sites (also called surface sites), and obtain a generalisation of Smirnov's identity.
+The critical value of the surface fugacity was conjectured by Batchelor and Yung in 1995 to be $y_{\rm c}=1+2/\sqrt{2-n}.$ This value plays a crucial role in our generalized identity, just as the value of growth constant did in {Smirnov's identity.}

 For the case $n=0$, corresponding to \saws\ interacting with a surface, we prove the conjectured value of the critical surface fugacity.
-A critical part of this proof involves demonstrating that the generating function of self-avoiding bridges of height $T$, taken at its critical point $1/\mu$, tends to $0$ as $T$ increases, as predicted from SLE theory.
+A {crucial} part of the proof involves demonstrating that the generating function of self-avoiding bridges of height $T$, taken at its critical point $1/\mu$, tends to $0$ as $T$ increases, as predicted from SLE theory.